I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Disinhibition Effect

 Professor Mark Griffiths, a psychologist at Nottingham Trent University, says trolls show what’s called the “disinhibition effect―people lower their emotional guard and behave in ways they would never do face-to-face.
 They feel they can say anything they like to somebody.”

-People display different behaviours when alone from those they exhibit in public.
-Here’s how Academic Earth colourfully puts it “… most people refrain from picking their nose in public, but dig with abandon when alone.”
+People exhibit different behaviours when they alone than when they are in public.
+Here’s how Academic Earth colourfully puts it: “. . . most people refrain from picking their nose in public, but dig with abandon when alone.”

 - A 2014 poll carried out by YouGov revealed that “Although only 45% of adults have heard of the term troll, 28% of Americans admitted malicious online activity directed at somebody they didn’t know.”